GaussTR: Foundation Model-Aligned Gaussian Transformer for Self-Supervised 3D Spatial Understanding: Methodologies

 \section{Methodologies}

-This section presents a comprehensive elaboration of our proposed GaussTR framework.
-It commences with the model architecture for feed-forward prediction of Gaussian representations in \cref{sec:gausstr_model}.
+This section presents a comprehensive elaboration of the GaussTR framework.
+It commences with outlining the model architecture for feed-forward prediction of Gaussian representations in \cref{sec:gausstr_model}.
 We then delve into the details of the self-supervised training paradigm in \cref{sec:gausstr_training} and the zero-shot open-vocabulary inference process in \cref{sec:gausstr_inference}.
 An overview of the GaussTR framework is depicted in \cref{fig:method_arch}.